AndrewNow/Eight-Branches/content/facultyLeadership/sandy-antunes-m-omsc/index.md

 briefdescription: "Yan Yen is a licensed naturopathic doctor in Toronto.
 She has a general practice that is grounded in mental, digestive and hormonal health.
   "
+description: Yan Yen is a licensed naturopathic doctor in Toronto.
+She has a general practice that is grounded in mental, digestive and hormonal health.
 bio: >-
   Yan Yen is a licensed naturopathic doctor in Toronto.
 She has a general practice that is grounded in mental, digestive and hormonal health.